 Can I come as a beginner?

 Yes, but please reach out to me beforehand, if you go to Gabi or Jill, ask them if they accept beginners.
-Know that I will be explaining you how to breathe and be showing you the two different surya namaskara (sun salutations) of ashtanga yoga, 4-8 standing postures and 3 seated postures and no more than that.
+Know that I will be explaining to you how to breathe and showing you the two different surya namaskara (sun salutations) of ashtanga yoga, 4-8 standing postures and 3 seated postures and no more than that.
 You can take these learnings and try to repeat them 2-4x per week until you come to class again.

 What’s the history of ashtanga yoga?

-We know that the basis for ashtanga yoga has been laid out approximately 2’000 years ago with the Yoga Sutras of Patañjali, but this text doesn’t mention asana.
-Krishnamacharya learned many asanas from his teacher R. Brahmacharya and he also referenced a text called Yoga Korunta.
-The manuscript had been eaten by insects, but recently, there has been a discovery of a text that could be the Yoga Korunta.
+According to the oral history of ashtanga yoga, Krishnamacharya also based his teaching on what he learned in a text called Yoga Korunta.
+The manuscript had been lost, apparently eaten by insects (which is not unheard of for these types of manuscripts).
+But recently, there has been a discovery of a text that could be the Yoga Korunta.
 It’s currently dated to be from the 18th century and it mentions things such as jump throughs and jump backs, which are essential components of ashtanga yoga.

-The practice as we know it today has originated in Mysore during the 20th century, when K. Pattabhi Jois put what he learned from his teacher, T. Krishnamacharya, into 6 sequences.
-Krishnamacharya is also called “the grandfather of modern yoga”, as many of his students went on to share their teachings with the world, e.g. BKS Iyengar shared Iyengar yoga.
-Many styles such as vinyasa, jivamukti, power yoga and so on are “descendants” of ashtanga yoga, so it’s had a huge influence on how yoga is practiced today.
+The practice as we know it today has originated in Mysore during the 20th century, when K. Pattabhi Jois (1915-2009) was a student of Krishnamacharya.
+Pattabhi Jois could be named as the biggest influence on the ashtanga yoga practice, as he put what he learned from his teacher into 6 sequences and with the help of his students, spread it over the world.
+The founders of many styles such as vinyasa, jivamukti, power yoga and so on were students of his.
+Their styles are heavilyy inspired by the basic principles of the practice and are “descendants” of ashtanga yoga, so it’s had a huge influence on how yoga is practiced today.

-Pattabhi Jois (1915-2009) went on to teach what he learned and compiled into the ashtanga yoga series to his children Saraswathi (my teacher) and Manju Jois (also a senior teacher), many students from all over the world, as well as his grandson Sharath Jois.
+Pattabhi Jois taught what he learned and compiled into the ashtanga yoga series as they’re known today to his children Saraswathi (my teacher) and Manju Jois (also a senior teacher).
+He taught many students from all over the world, and notably, his grandson Sharath Jois (1971-2024) was a dedicated student and assistant teacher, until Pattabhi Jois passed away.
+Sharath was the head teacher of the ashtanga yoga lineage until November 2024 when he unexpectedly passed away.

-Sharath was the head teacher until November 2024 when he unexpectedly passed away.
 There have been some upsetting posthumous revelations about Pattabhi Jois committing sexual misconduct upon some female students, e.g. touching between legs, buttocks and breasts during adjustments.
-There can be a tendency of people not questioning someone (a teacher, their community’s beliefs and actions) or something (a system of practice) if they have had very life changing, positive experiences from it.
-Some people have turned a blind eye to this darker aspect of the ashtanga yoga history for a long time.
+Some people have turned a blind eye to this darker aspect of the ashtanga yoga history for a long time or fail to mention it when explaining the history of ashtanga.
+If you know anything about humans and group dynamics, there can be a tendency of people not questioning someone (a teacher, their community’s beliefs and actions) or something (a system of practice) if they have had very life changing, positive experiences from it.
+Harmful dynamics and events like this are not exclusive to the ashtanga yoga history, but still it’s sad to see that something like this happened, even in a spiritual system that has non-violence as its first principle.
 It’s important to me that this part of history is known.